Aibo321/sportskz/README.md

 1. **index.html** - The homepage showcasing the latest sports news.
 2. **football.html**(basketball,tennis) - Dedicated page for football news with filtering options.
 3. **contacts.html** - Contact page providing users with ways to connect with the editorial team.
-4. **details.html** - A detailed page on CSKA’s victory, with a built-in rating system for users to score the video.
+4. **details.html** - A detailed page on all events, with a built-in rating system for users to score the video.

 ### Directory Structure
 The following is an ideal structure to organize the files: